What Is A Mortgage Note?

 How to Get a Copy of Your Mortgage Note

-If you misplace or lose your mortgage note and wish to get a copy, you could do so by contacting the counterparty (lender or borrower) in the transaction to see if they would be willing to forward you a copy.
+If you misplace or lose your original mortgage note and wish to get a copy, you could do so by contacting the counterparty (lender or borrower) in the transaction to see if they would be willing to forward you a copy.
 This is usually an easy fix.

 Also, if the loan is being serviced by a 3rd-party, it would also be easy enough to reach out to the 3rd-party servicer to request a copy as well.
 You will not be able to find your mortgage note online or in public records.
 Mortgage notes are not recorded in county records like other mortgage documents such as mortgage deeds and deeds of trust.